 The EU Delegation to Syria (operational section) ensures complementarity and synergies among EU funded development/resilience projects.
 For example, full complementarities will be ensured between the education programmes already conducted with UNICEF and UNRWA and the present action in terms of geographical coverage of the actions.
 The present action will also be carefully designed so as to complement and work in synergy with the project "Strengthening Civil Society in Syria as a Pillar for a Democratic Transition", implemented from Turkey by the NGO People in Need which has a component on provision of Technical Vocational Education and Training of secondary level for 400 students.
-Similarly, the proposed action in the sector of cultural heritage will take into account and build on the outcomes of the ongoing measure on safeguarding Syrian cultural heritage.

 The current programmes on livelihoods to be signed with consortia of INGOs (ENI Special Measure for the Syrian Population 2015) will benefit from the work to be carried out on local governance foreseen in the present special measure.
 Full synergy will be ensured between the part of the present measure supporting the health sector in opposition held areas and the one on local governance.